justinpotts/TeamoAPI/README.md

 Creates a player with playerName element.
 The other elements will be implemented shortly.

 #### Sort players by ball control
-Note: This is still in development and currently broken.
-Patch will be committed soon.

 `curl -i http://localhost:5000/teamo/api/v1.0/players/sort/ballControl`

 Sorts players in database by ballControl element

-#### Coming soon:

 ##### Sort players by mile time
 `curl -i http://localhost:5000/teamo/api/v1.0/players/sort/mileTime`